subscribe: Posts | Comments

 sites-kananaskis_(8)Maps not to scale

 There are two ways to the site.
 You can follow the gravel road to the north and just after it straightens out after swinging west to avoid a wet area, fork right.
-The road crosses Hay Meadow to two wooden huts (pump houses) beside the Kananaskis River.
+The road crosses Hay Meadow to two wooden huts (pump houses for the ski resort) beside the Kananaskis River.
 The viewing area is a short distance south of these huts.
-For a prettier, slightly shorter route you can turn right just north of the parking area onto the well maintained Hiking/Ski trail and follow it until you reach the site.
+For a prettier, slightly shorter route you can take the trail across the parking lot from the restrooms and walk the well maintained Hiking/Ski trail until you reach the site.
 The walk to the site is about 1km and involves no elevation rise.

 Observation Disclaimer